 Pollen Allergy Test

 Caution, pollen!
-When it’s grass and flower pollen season, around ⅕ of UK residents suffer from: Runny nose, sneezing, and red eyes.
+When it’s grass and flower pollen season, around one-fifth of UK residents suffer from a runny nose, sneezing and red eyes.

-The cerascreen® Pollen Allergy Test gives you an initial indication of the exact pollen you are suffering from.
-It is a home health test that allows you to better estimate the pollen season and try to prevent the unpleasant symptoms ahead of time.
+The cerascreen® Pollen Allergy Test gives you an initial indication of the exact pollen to which you are allergic.
+It is a home health test that allows you to better prepare for the pollen season and try to prevent the unpleasant symptoms ahead of time.

-- Obtain a blood sample easily + conveniently at home
+- Obtain a blood sample easily and conveniently at home

-- Professional laboratory analysis after a few days
+- Receive a professional laboratory analysis after a few days

-- Recommendations + tips that can be implemented immediately
+- Get recommendations and tips that you can use immediately

-The laboratory measures the concentration of Ige antibodies against 16 allergens: ragweed, bahia grass, mugwort, birch, ficus benjamina, alder, parietaria, grass mix, hazelnut, bermuda grass, olive, poplar, rye, ribwort, timothy grass and cypress.
+The laboratory measures the concentration of IgE antibodies against 16 allergens: ragweed, bahia grass, mugwort, birch, Ficus benjamina, alder, pellitory, grass mix, hazel, Bermuda grass, olive, poplar, rye, ribwort, timothy grass and cypress.

 Do you want to get through the pollen season without issues?
-Then it may be useful to know to which pollen you react to.
-If you have a better knowledge of your allergies and avoid allergens, you will relieve your symptoms and reduce the risk of secondary symptoms as potential consequences, such as allergic asthma in the long run.
+Then it may be useful to know which pollen you are allergic to.
+If you know more about your allergies and avoid allergens, you will relieve your symptoms and reduce the risk of secondary symptoms as potential consequences, such as allergic asthma in the long run.

-You obtain your sample for the cerascreen® Pollen Allergy Test at home: No need to spend hours visiting the doctor and waiting!
-The test is a blood test: A small prick of your finger is enough – while a prick test (skin test) at the doctor's office requires many small incisions on the skin, frequently resulting in days of redness and itching.
+You obtain your sample for the cerascreen® Pollen Allergy Test at home – there’s no need to spend hours waiting at the doctor’s surgery!
+The test is a blood test – that is, a small prick of your finger, instead of a prick test (skin test) at the doctor’s office, which requires many small incisions on the skin, frequently resulting in days of redness and itching.

-here you will find an overview of the tested pollen and their respective seasons (in germany):
+Here, you will find an overview of the tested pollen and their respective seasons:

 - Low presence